How to Track SERP Features in 2026 (Free + API Methods)

 A structured card about an entity: a brand, a person, a place, a product.
 Pulled primarily from Wikipedia, Wikidata, and the Google Knowledge Graph, with reinforcement from on-site schema markup (Organization, Person, Product).

 Knowledge panels only appear for entity-named queries.
 When they do appear for your brand, they’re the single highest-real-estate piece of the SERP.
-Track presence, the panel’s title and description, the linked social profiles, and the image.
+Track presence, the panel’s title and description, the linked social profiles, and the image — all fields the Google Knowledge Graph API returns per query.
 Misinformation in a knowledge panel is a brand-safety issue, not an SEO one.

 Schema markup is how you reinforce the panel.
 We cover the playbook in schema markup for AI.